dominodatalab/offerings-samples/IRSA-README.md

 ### [IRSA](./advanced-credential-propagation/irsa/README.md)

 IAM Role for Service Accounts ([IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)) is a capability which allows Kubernetes Service Accounts attached to a EKS workload to assume IAM Role(s).
-In much the same way as you can attach and IAM Role to an EC2 instance at startup.
+This is similar to attaching an IAM Role to an EC2 instance.

 **When should you use IRSA with Domino?**